devsecops-workshop/workshop-guide/content/2.1-prepare-cluster/_index.md

   - In the next view click **Authorize Application** and confirm
   - In the next view copy the **Access Token** and save it somewhere, we'll need it again

-Now create a new secret for Quay Bridge to access Quay.
+Now create a new secret for the Quay Bridge to access Quay.
 In the OpenShift web console make sure you are in the `quay` Project.
 Then:

   - Go to **Workloads->Secrets** and click **Create->Key/value secret**
     - **Secret name**: quay-credentials